b-cubed-eu/virtual-suitability-cube/hypervolume_aoa_tutorial.md

 </p>

-## Hypervolume as ecological niche
+## Ecological niche as hypervolume
 Hutchinson defined an ecological niche as an n-dimensional volume in the environmental space where a species can maintain a viable population and persist along time.
 The Hutchinsonian niche, or n-dimensional environmental space, is defined as the hypervolume (Blonder et al., 2014).